 - Professional-grade sauté

-The list wouldn’t be complete without showing you the royalty of sauté pans.
+Firstly, the list wouldn’t be complete without showing you the royalty of sauté pans.
 Mauviel has been making the finest French steel cookware since 1830, and its name is synonymous with the highest quality European cookware in the world.

-Made of 90%-copper and 10% stainless steel, this sautépan offers unparalleled performance in the French culinary art of sautéing.
+After all, it’s made of 90%-copper and 10% stainless steel, this sautépan offers unparalleled performance in the French culinary art of sautéing.

 How are your sautéing skills?
 Do you think you have the skills of a seasoned French chef?
 We will judge your confidence based on the pan you select!